ImpostorLex/ImpostorLex/Networking/NET Queuing Delay and Packet Loss.md

 Is so important that there are thousand of books written about it.

-It differs from packet to packet size or amount.
+It differs from packet to packet's size or amount.

 ```ad-example
 If 10 packet arrives at an empty queue at the same time, the first packet will suffer no delay while the last suffer will suffer great delay from first 9 packets.